New Handrail Costs

 Planning Permission

-If you are changing your current staircase or adding one to your home, it is unlikely that you’ll need planning permission.
+If you are renovating your current staircase or adding one to your home, it is unlikely that you’ll need planning permission.
 But it is always better to visit your local planning department.
 Explain what you want to do and check to make sure that no planning permission is necessary.

 Plans and pencil